killermann/samk.blog/content/2020/unconscious-bias-internalized-oppression/index.md

 This is because the power of these moves is derived from the [Cornerstones of SJD](/cornerstones-of-social-justice-dogma/), and they only exist in Social Justice Land.

 Related note: does this mean that this move is susceptible to an ["Enemy of Your Enemy"-type](/enemy-of-your-enemy/) counter-attack, where anti-social-justice people deploy the combo against social justice people, masquerading as activists and exploiting SJD?
-Yes, yes it does, and I've seen that happen in workshops and online, and it results in, to say the least, a fiasco.
+Yes, yes it does, and I've seen that happen in workshops and online, and it results in, to say the least, a fiasco.*

-More questions and answers about the two-punch combo:
+*I'm resisting sharing these examples here, because we might end up losing sight of the point.
+I just want you to know that this is like an onion: there are a lot of layers, and they get stinkier the deeper you go.

+***

+Because I know that this idea is likely to result in lots of questions (and maybe some accusations, because in writing this, I'm making myself totally vulnerable to the attacks above), let me try to anticipate a couple.
+Here are some more questions and answers about the two-punch combo:

 Are the concepts of unconscious bias and internalized oppression insightful, useful, and helpful in us moving toward living social justice?